Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

 Percent – This is again an option field in the SQL where rows are deleted based on the percentage.
 For example, you can ask to delete only 5 percent of total rows within a database.

-This syntax will automatically delete the duplicate records and return unique values as needed.
+This syntax will automatically delete the duplicate records in SQL and return unique values as needed.

 To delete an entire table in the SQL, you should use the following command as given below –